gh0stwizard/staticperl-modules/README.md

 CPAN> install My-Module
 ```

 Notes and documentation
 =======================

-In the <code>doc</code> directory you may find some useful notes.
+The <code>doc</code> directory contains some useful notes.
-I should create issues in RT bug tracker for some of them.
+I could create issues in RT bug tracker for some of them.
-Instead of that I found out quick workarounds and post them
+Instead of that I found out quick workarounds and posted them
 into this repo.

 Some modules in CPAN have incorrect requirements.
 So you have to
 install required modules manually before installing
 the target module.
+Otherwise, depending on module's quality you
+will either get into troubles or do not.

 FAQ
 =======================